The term “rainbow baby” sounds bright and joyful – but what does rainbow baby mean exactly?

 Some people prefer to share their news early on, so they can get support from loved ones throughout their rainbow pregnancy.

-Others feel more comfortable waiting a little longer to share their news.
+Others feel more comfortable waiting a little longer (such as their first trimester) to share their news.

 The important thing is to announce your pregnancy only when you are ready.

 It’s also important to know there may be triggers at lots of steps down the road, as you experience “firsts” with your rainbow baby that you missed with the child that you lost.

 That’s okay, too.
 You might feel scared or second-guess yourself.

 That’s normal, and it does not mean you’re getting things wrong.